-North Coast KI proposal poses risks to habitat for multiple threatened species
+Scale and intensity of North Coast KI proposal poses risks to multiple threatened species

 What has been proposed?

-Melbourne-based firm Junctions 90 Pty Ltd has applied for approval to build:
+Melbourne-based firm Junctions 90 Pty Ltd has applied for approval to build a:

 ‘Tourist accommodation and wellness complex comprising 60 accommodation modules, a restaurant, day spa and reception building, services outbuildings, ancillary tourism experience structures, footpaths and decking, 33 geothermal bathing pools, 26 staff accommodation units, landscaping, carpark, new internal roads and access, and on-site infrastructure including solar PV, water storage dams and waste treatment facilities’.

-Neighbouring farmers, landholders and environmentalists are united in concerns regarding potential impacts on:
+Neighbouring farmers, landholders and environmentalists are united in concerns regarding the scale and intensity of the proposed development and resulting potential impacts on:

 • natural water supplies, flows and hydrology

-• state-significant native vegetation that provides habitat for nationally listed threatened species - Kangaroo Island Glossy-Black Cockatoos and Kangaroo Island Echidnas.
-Adjacent areas house White-Bellied Sea Eagles, Peregrine Falcons and Heath Goannas and provide ‘known or likely’ habitat for other threatened or endangered species.
+• nationally listed threatened species - Kangaroo Island Glossy-Black Cockatoos and Kangaroo Island Echidnas.
+Adjacent areas house White-Bellied Sea Eagles, Peregrine Falcons and Heath Goannas and provide ‘known or likely’ habitat for several other threatened/endangered species.

-There has been limited consultation with the KI community by the would-be interstate developer so KI residents and lovers of the KI environment need to make their views known!
+There has been very limited consultation with the KI community by the would-be interstate developer so KI residents & lovers of the KI environment need to make our views known!

 Learn more